Software engineers design and create computer systems and applications to solve real-world problems.

 Working with graphic designers, customer service staff, project managers, and other customer-facing departments

 If you're interested in a more administrative software engineering position, learning technical project management strategies like DevOps is an excellent place to start.
-You can familiarize yourself with DevOps and the software engineering life cycle while earning a Professional Certificate for your resume by enrolling in the following online program:
+You can familiarize yourself with DevOps and the software development life cycle while earning a Professional Certificate for your resume by enrolling in the following online program:

 Choosing a career as a software engineer gives you opportunities to work in many different industries and fields, as nearly all businesses use software.
 Whether you enjoy finances, entertainment, sports, real estate, or some other industry, there’s a good chance there are jobs for software engineers.